 Sativa plants have much longer vegetation periods than indica strains, taking anywhere from 10 to 16 weeks to fully mature during the flowering period.
 This longer vegetation period often results in a much higher yield come harvest.

 On a chemical level, indica and sativa strains are different in the make up of their cannabinoid content, as well as in the balance of other compounds, such as terpenes.

 There are over 100 cannabinoids that have been identified in the cannabis plant, including tetrahydrocannabinol (THC) and cannabidiol (CBD), the primary cannabinoids found in marijuana.

 Pure sativa strains usually produce a high THC content and low CBD content.
-Landrace indica strains, on the other hand, tend have a lower THC content, and a somewhat higher CBD content.
-However, thanks to crossbreeding, both indica and sativa strains can be found with varying THC:CBD cannabinoid concentrations.
+Landrace indica strains, on the other hand, tend have a lower THC content and a somewhat higher CBD content.
+However, thanks to crossbreeding, both indica and sativa strains, as well as their hybrid strains, can be found with varying THC:CBD cannabinoid concentrations.

 At least 120 different terpenes have also been found in cannabis.
 The concentration and balance of these terpenes can largely influence the flavor and scent of a particular strain – and may even affect its high.

 Indica strains are known for having flavor profiles ranging from sweet musk and rich earth to dark fruit, like berry and grape, while sativa strains are known for citrus, pine, and even tropical profiles.